 - Makes 6 to 8 or 1 medium jar

-- 2. Halve the tomatoes lengthwise and lay them, cut side up, in a single layer on a large baking sheet.
+Halve the tomatoes lengthwise and lay them, cut side up, in a single layer on the paper.